sconnel42/wedding-website/README.md

 ### Nice to Have
 - Add maps for church/venue
-- Pop pictures out
+- Pop pictures out on click
 - Thin floral bar just below nav bar
 - Floral design on sides of main picture
 - Make Big Dipper look right on mobile (make a rotated rectangle)
 - Replace favicon with image of page curtain
-- Alt text for images with info
-- Prometheus metrics to Grafana for site up, page views, etc
-- Send message if site is down for too long

 - Stats page on wedding stuff?
     - xx/xxx People have RSVPed
     - Pie chart of people who RSVPed
     - Recent RSVPs
     - Days until wedding
+- Metrics for site up, page views, etc
+- Send message if site is down for too long
 - Optimize for slow connections
 - Express JS to ES6
 - Convert CSS to SASS